TUSHAR122335/C.S.E-3rd-year/README.md

 # C.S.E-3rd-year

-This is an sample for practice work for my college ....
+This is a github which is only for sample work for my college and to collect all my designs and codes .